Henrico County is one of only 10 localities within the Commonwealth of Virginia certified as a Crime Prevention Community.

-On December 12, 2019, Henrico County received its re-certification as a Certified Crime Prevention Community (CCPC) from the Virginia Department of Criminal Justice Services (DCJS).
-The re-certification represents Henrico CCPC Team’s successful documentation of 12 core community safety elements, and seven optional elements between 2017 and 2019.
-The next re-certification takes place in the fall of 2022.
+In May 2023, Henrico County received its re-certification as a Certified Crime Prevention Community (CCPC) from the Virginia Department of Criminal Justice Services (DCJS).
+The re-certification represents Henrico CCPC Team’s successful documentation of 12 core community safety elements, and seven optional elements between 2019 and 2022.
+The next re-certification takes place in the fall of 2025.

 The goal of the Certified Crime Prevention Community Program (CCPC) is to publicly recognize and certify localities that have implemented a defined set of community safety strategies as part of a comprehensive community safety/crime prevention effort.
 The County of Henrico received its initial certification in October 2003.
 To obtain certification and re-certification, a locality must meet 12 core community safety elements/strategies augmented by a minimum of seven approved optional elements.
 The Henrico County Board of Supervisors assigned responsibility to the Chief of Police for the completion of this program in the Resolution of Participation.

 Learn more about the Certified Crime Prevention Community Program at Virginia Department of Criminal Justice Services.